HerreraManuel/Group1/README.md

     vice-versa.
 The two classes that help with the transfer are:

         Retrievable – interface class that allows the front end to invoke methods to obtain data stored in the back-end.
+        DataProcessor – invoked by the front end to clone and analyze a git repository given a valid URL.

 &nbsp;